Treatment for an Addiction to Video Games

 Of course, not every person that plays video games has or develops an addiction to them.
 Much of it comes down to their life and game balance.
 It can reach a point for some individuals where video games begin to interfere with their daily life and responsibilities.

 Potential Negatives of Video Games

 There are varying viewpoints regarding the overall position of video games, as far as whether they are good or bad.
 Some will argue that they are bad in all ways, whereas others will argue for their benefits.
 Various studies have been done on video game addiction.
-Some studies concluded that the addiction originates from the playing and winning, and the connection to dopamine production that this can involve.
+Some studies concluded that the habit originates from the playing and winning, and the connection to dopamine production that this can involve.
 Some negative developments and concerns have seemed to occur where video game use is excessive, including:

 - Social Skills – Some video games can require a certain level of interaction with others virtually.
 But they do not necessarily help to foster social engagement in the real world.
 Playing extensively from a young age could create some hindrance in the person’s ability to socialize within their normal environment.

 - Inactivity – For some, excessive video game playing could lead to a sedentary lifestyle.
 This way of life, in turn, could bring about health concerns later on.
 For instance, bad posture, weight gain, or risk of developing type 2 diabetes could develop.
 The latter could be connected to the commonality of many gamers consuming lots of sugary drinks.